AKSarav/weblogic_server_config_decoder/README.md

 # what versions of weblogic does it work ?

-Tested with 9 and 10 and works
+Tested with 9 and 10.3 (11g). should also work in 12c

 # how to execute it.